MinecraftForge/Documentation/docs/models/blockstates/forgeBlockstates.md

     "uvlock": true
   },
   "variants": {
-    // mossy is a boolean property.
+    "__comment": "mossy is a boolean property.",
     "mossy": {
       "true": {
-        // if true it changes the pressure plate from oak planks to mossy cobble "textures": {
+        "__comment": "If true it changes the pressure plate from oak planks to mossy cobble.", "textures": {
           "texture": "blocks/cobblestone_mossy"
         }
       },
       "false": {
-        // change nothing.
-The entry has to be here to be generated for internal usage by minecraft }
+        "__comment": "Change nothing.
+The entry has to be here so the Forge blockstate loader knows to generate this variant."
+      }
     },
-    // pillarcount is a property that determines how many pillar submodels we have.
-Ranges from 0 to 2 "pillarcount": {
+    "__comment": "pillarcount is a property that determines how many pillar submodels we have.
+Ranges from 0 to 2.", "pillarcount": {
-      0: {
+      "0": {
-        // no pillar.
-Remember, has to be there.
+        "__comment": "No pillar.
+Remember, this empty definition has to be here."
       },
-      1: {
+      "1": {
-        // if it is true, it will add the wall model and combine it with the pressure plate "submodel": "wall_n"
+        "__comment": "If it is true, it will add the wall model and combine it with the pressure plate.", "submodel": "wall_n"
       },
-      2: {
+      "2": {
         "textures": {
           "wall": "blocks/cobblestone"
         },